Tax Implications for Nonprofit Business Activities

 - Activities carried on for the convenience of its members, students, patients, officers, or employees

-Serious issues would likely exist under the unrelated business income rules for an organization with over 50 percent of its total gross income produced from unrelated business activity.
+Serious issues would likely exist under the unrelated business income rules for an organization with more than 50 percent of its total gross income produced from unrelated business activity.

 Without a fixed percentage limitation from the IRS, legal advisers often use various rules of thumb, although 20 percent is common.